vault27/Foundation/paloalto.md

 - Schedule content updates so that they download-and-install automatically.
 Then, set a Threshold that determines the amount of time the firewall waits before installing the latest content.
 In a mission-critical network, schedule up to a 48 hour threshold
 - Create a security policy rule to always allow New App Ids in certain categories, for example auth-service, it is done here: **Objects > Application Filters > Add > Apply to New App-IDs only**
 - Deploy updates in small branches first to test
+- Use New App-ID Threshold option and Threshold

 ## Upgrade